AdaCore/why3/doc/whyml.rst

 condition with name ``WP max_sum``.
 Discharging this verification condition requires a little bit of non-linear arithmetic.
 Thus some SMT solvers may fail at proving it, but other succeed, *e.g.*, CVC4.

+Note: It is of course possible to *execute* the code to test it, before or after you prove it correct.
+This is detailed in :numref:`sec.execute`.

 Problem 2: Inverting an Injection
 ---------------------------------